triclops200/quickapp/README.md

 ```

 # Arg parsing utilities
-This library also contains two functions for dealing with argument handling for the application generated
+This library also contains two functions for dealing with argument handling for the generated application: parse-args and generate-flag-string.

 An example usage is shown below

 ```lisp